ValeriaVG/valeriavg.dev/content/custom-calendar-component/index.md

 out, but if you are interested in the exact code that fuels [example](#calendar), feel free to check it on [GitHub](https://github.com/ValeriaVG/valeriavg.dev/tree/main/content/custom-calendar-component).

+> Challenge: Remember how I said you could come back and implement a calendar that starts from Monday later on?
+Now is the time to try and tackle this challenge!
+Good luck!